IsabelAllaert/biohackacademy2024/docs/_pages/bioplastic.md

 Be sure to check her work!

-Another artist who I think does amazing work with biomaterials, is \[Charlotte Gautier van Tour\](https://charlottegautiervantour.fr/).
+Another artist who I think does amazing work with biomaterials, is [Charlotte Gautier van Tour](https://charlottegautiervantour.fr/).
 Amongst other things, she makes big installations all over the world and allows the biomaterials to set in the space.
 They change over time while drying.
-This works is called \[Top View\](https://charlottegautiervantour.fr/Top-View).
+This works is called [Top View](https://charlottegautiervantour.fr/Top-View).
 I love it!

 ![](https://paper-attachments.dropboxusercontent.com/s_A6E00D3095840791902FE4E6F81DC4A571EABB583F93D53755F35FF38F843186_1647422444691_Screenshot+2022-03-16+at+10.19.57.png)